daptablade/docs/mynewbook/Tutorials/Simple component analysis.md

 ## Editing a Run

-Once you have successfully started a Run, the session and all associated data will be saved in the Cloud until you decide to overwrite or delete it.
+Once you have successfully started a {term}`Run`, the session and all associated data will be saved in the Cloud until you decide to overwrite or delete it.

-A Run can only be edited once it has been stopped (using the stop symbol ⏹) or once it has completed successfully.
-The second time a Run is started it will execute much faster since the processes are already set up in the Cloud, except if you renamed, added or removed components, in which case the existing Run will need to be deleted first.
-Try this by editing the x and y values in the paraboloid component Parameters and starting the Run again.
+A {term}`Run` can only be edited once it has been stopped (using the stop symbol ⏹) or once it has completed successfully.
+The second time a {term}`Run` is started it will execute much faster since the processes are already set up in the Cloud, except if you renamed, added or removed components, in which case the existing {term}`Run` will need to be deleted first.
+Try this by editing the x and y values in the paraboloid component Parameters and starting the {term}`Run` again.

 ## Clean-up